Pavithra6-Srinivasan/CDE2310_GRP10/README.md

 **General Systems/**: Contains all information regarding software, machanical and electrical on the setting up and functionality of TurtleBot.

-**Raspberry Pi**: Contains all files that belong in the Raspberry Pi
+**Raspberry Pi/**: Contains all files that belong in the Raspberry Pi

 **Remaining folders and files are used locally**